 Digital media buying is much more than creating an appealing banner or buying ad space.
-A brand might design the most brilliant ad in the world, but it would be totally worthless if nobody sees it.
+A brand might design the most brilliant ad in the world, but it would be worthless if nobody saw it.
 And you don’t just need any old audience to see the ad; you need the people who are most likely to be interested — your target group — to see it.

 "Creative without a strategy is called ‘art’.
 Creative with a strategy is called ‘advertising’".— Jef I. Richards

-The place where the ad appears determines the outcome of the entire advertising campaign and either bring the revenues to media buyers or leaves them penniless.
+Successful advertising also greatly depends on where the ads are displayed and to whom they are addressed.
+For this reason, digital media buying and media planning are incredibly important.
+The place where the ad appears determines the outcome of the entire advertising campaign, and either brings the revenues to media buyers or leaves them penniless.

-Media buying process is a set of strategic wholesale multi-platform ad space purchases, negotiations, and arrangements aimed at finding the most advantageous ad placement at the lowest price for the period.
+Media buying advertising is a set of strategic wholesale multi-platform ad space purchases, negotiations, and arrangements aimed at finding the most advantageous ad placement at the lowest price for the period.

 Media buying can be done manually with media planning specialists or with third-party technology advertising platforms that automate the process.

-Media buying falls into the paid media category and generally means the procurement of media space and time for displaying ad creatives.
-It is more than just the selection of ad placements - it involves a lot of media planning.
+It falls into the paid media category and generally means the procurement of media space and time for displaying ad creatives.
+It is more than just the selection of ad placements — it involves a lot of media planning.

-The process of buying media
+What is the process of media buying?

 Digital media buying is time-based, meaning the buyer is paying for "renting" all possible ad placements on all possible platforms.
-So they must be available for the timeslot when it is convenient for the media buyer to bid for ad placement and place the ad.
+So, they must be available for the timeslot when it is convenient for the media buyer to bid for ad placement and place the ad.

 Now let's review the media buying steps one by one.